Roberta Floris: Career

-In 2016 you won the Pentapolis Award in the Journalists for sustainability category.
+In 2016 she won the Pentapolis Award in the Journalists for sustainability category.
 On 19 September 2018 she was interviewed by Gigi Marzullo in the Sottovoce program, broadcast on Rai 1.
 In 2017 and 2018 she worked as a presenter and correspondent in the editorial staff of TgCom24.
-In 2018 and 2019 you hosted TG4 broadcast on Rete 4 and then from 2019 to 2021 you hosted Studio Aperto broadcast on Italia 1.
+In 2018 and 2019 she hosted TG4 broadcast on Rete 4 and then from 2019 to 2021 she hosted Studio Aperto broadcast on Italia 1.
 At the same time, in addition to conducting Studio Aperto, she also held the role of correspondent.

 In 2018, after moving to News Mediaset, she hosted a TG4 column entitled L'almanacco di Retequattro on Rete 4, with which she alternated weekly with Viviana Guglielmi.
 The column offered a whole series of services dedicated to food, well-being, climate, lifestyle and gossip.
 On 17 May 2019 he presented the final of the sixth edition of ContaminationLab, at the Massimo theater in Cagliari.
-On June 30 of the same year you made a report for L'arca di Noè, a TG5 column broadcast every Sunday at 1:40 pm on Canale 5.
+On June 30 of the same year she made a report for L'arca di Noè, a TG5 column broadcast every Sunday at 1:40 pm on Canale 5.
 On 28 January 2020 he moderated the Caserme Verdi project in Cagliari.

-From 2020 she was hired in the editorial staff of TG5 in Rome (where she had already worked in the editorial office in 2015 and 2016), under the direction of Clemente J. Mimum, where from 2020 she leads the TG5 Prima Pagina aired on Canale 5 and then again from 2020 she leads the 8:00 edition of TG5, while from 2020 to 2022 it also hosted the Flash edition on air at 10:50 a.m, while in 2022 he directed the 1:00 p.m. edition of TG5 and prior to this latest edition he also directed the Flash edition broadcast at 10:50 a.m.
+From 2020 she was hired in the editorial staff of TG5 in Rome (where she had already worked in the editorial office in 2015 and 2016), under the direction of Clemente J. Mimum, where from 2020 she leads the TG5 Prima Pagina aired on Canale 5 and then again from 2020 she leads the 8:00 edition of TG5, while from 2020 to 2022 it also hosted the Flash edition on air at 10:50 a.m, while in 2022 he directed the 1:00 p.m. edition of TG5 and prior to this latest edition he also directed the Flash edition broadcast at 10:50 am.
 In addition to directing the news, she also holds the role of correspondent.
-In 2021 you were awarded the Féminas Prize in the Communication category.
+In 2021 she was awarded the Féminas Prize in the Communication category.

 In 2022 to celebrate the thirty years of TG5 history, january 15 she was interviewed together with her colleagues Simona Branchetti and Susanna Galeazzi in the Verissimo program broadcast on Canale 5 with the conduct of Silvia Toffanin.
-On May 28 of the same year, he led the award ceremony for the third edition of the Costa Smeralda Prize, at the Porto Cervo Congress Centre.
-The following August 13, she returned to Porto Cervo on the occasion of the celebrations of the sixty years of the Costa Smeralda.
+On 28 May that year he led the award ceremony for the third edition of the Costa Smeralda Prize, at the Porto Cervo Congress Centre.
+The following 13 August she returned to Porto Cervo on the occasion of the celebrations of the sixty years of the Costa Smeralda.